yearn/tokenized-strategy/SPECIFICATION.md

 *_freeFunds(uint256 _amount)*: This function is called during every withdraw or redeem and should attempt to simply withdraw the '_amount' of 'asset'.
 Any difference between _amount and whats actually withdrawn will be counted as a loss

-*_harvestandReport()*: This function is used during a report and should accrue all rewards and return the total amount of 'asset' the strategy currently has in its control.
+*_harvestAndReport()*: This function is used during a report and should accrue all rewards and return the total amount of 'asset' the strategy currently has in its control.

 ### Optional to Override